Frijol/climate-change/GLOSSARY.md

 ## RGGI
 Regional Greenhouse Gas Initiative (New England), the first mandatory, regulated carbon market in the United States [Wiki](https://en.wikipedia.org/wiki/Regional_Greenhouse_Gas_Initiative)

+## rip tide
+turbulent water from the opposition of tidal current to prevailing current

 ## RMI
 Rocky Mountain Institute, a sustainability research and education foundation